MarcoCFA/aws-service-tutorials/99-Reference/python-reference.md

 # Functions

 ## Function Design Principles
+1. Naming functions: use lower case and underscores between words

-1. Keep functions short and with a single responsibility
+2. Keep functions short and with a single responsibility
    1. Keep number of arguments < 2 or else further refactor to smaller sub-functions
    2. If need more than two parameters: refactor to an object with methods or change the incoming data structure
-2. Avoid repetitive function calls
+3. Avoid repetitive function calls
 ```buildoutcfg
     # Open three files